microsoft/onnxruntime/docs/performance/model-optimizations/quantization.md

 The performance improvement depends on your model and hardware.
 The performance gain from quantization has two aspects: compute and memory.
 Old hardware has none or few of the instructions needed to perform efficient inference in int8.
 And quantization has overhead (from quantizing and dequantizing), so it is not rare to get worse performance on old devices.

-x86-64 with VNNI, GPU with Tensor Core int8 support and ARM with dot-product instructions can get better performance in general.
+x86-64 with VNNI, GPU with Tensor Core int8 support and Arm®-based processors with dot-product instructions can get better performance in general.

 ### Which quantization method should I choose, dynamic or static?
 {: .no_toc}